DavidPratten/idr-examples/ACT_Conveyance_Duty/README.md

 ### How much duty for is chargeable for a property valued at $1.2M?
 ```
+-- Example 2
 select * from ACT_Conveyance_Duty where price = 1200000;

 ```
-shows the comparative conveyancing duty across the three pricing regimes.
+shows the comparative conveyancing duty across the various pricing regimes.
+Notice that the IDR has deduced and is reporting that there are
+_three_ categories of payers.

 | non_commercial | eligible_owner_occupier | price     | duty    |
 |----------------|-------------------------|-----------|---------|